 What metering should I use?

-There is no way to draw a conclusion here - everything depends on the experience and taste of the photographer, and also depends on the current shooting conditions.
-If you are a beginner and it is a little unclear for you how to work with all modes, set matrix or evaluative metering in the camera parameters.
+There is no way to draw a clear conclusion here - everything relies on the experience and taste of the photographer, and also depends on the current shooting conditions.
+If you are a beginner and it’s a little unclear for you how to work with all modes, set the matrix or evaluative exposure metering in the camera settings.
 It is suitable for most situations - including reportage shooting.

-Spot, partial metering can be used when shooting static scenes with some experience.
-In reportage shooting, using them promptly is quite problematic, although it is not forbidden.
-Using manual editing of exposure parameters will help you get photos that are much better than those that you see when shooting on the machine.
+Spot, partial metering can be used when shooting static sceneswith some experience.
+In reportage shooting, using them quickly is quite problematic, although it is not forbidden.
+Using manual exposure settings will help you get photos that are much better than what you see when shooting on the machine.